BreakingBread0/hidive-downloader-nx/README.md

 `[note] movies and ovas have episode number as air date`

-##Updating the API Key
+## Updating the API Key

 The API Key for the Android version is hidden in the native library libnative-lib.so (as of 2020-04-07).
-You can intercept the call to picosha2 (where they generate the SHA256 Hash) in the function "Java.com.twentyfouri.sentaiapi.data.session.SentaiHeaders.generateNonce" and get the Key.
+You can intercept the call to picosha2 (where they generate the SHA256 hash) in the function "Java.com.twentyfouri.sentaiapi.data.session.SentaiHeaders.generateNonce" and get the Key.
 I am sure there is an easier version to get the key using static analysis of the binary, but I just could not be bothered to reverse it.

 ## TODO